-Born on August 16, 1970 in New Delhi, Saif Ali Khan was the ninth Nawab of Pataudi until the abolition of titles by India in 1971.
+Born on August 16, 1970, in New Delhi, Saif Ali Khan was the ninth Nawab of Pataudi until the abolition of titles by India in 1971.
 Like his illustrious father, Tiger Pataudi, Saif attended Winchester College in the United Kingdom.
 (All pictures/mid-day archives and Instagram accounts of Sara Ali Khan and Kareena Kapoor's Fan Club)

-Saif Ali Khan clocked 25 years in the film industry this year, since his 1993 debut with the film Parampara.
+Saif Ali Khan clocked 26 years in the film industry this year, since his 1993 debut with the film Parampara.
 He is best known for his roles in films like Main Khiladi Tu Anari, Hum Saath-Saath Hain, Hum Tum, Salaam Namaste, Kal Ho Naa Ho, Dil Chahta Hai, Omkara and Love Aaj Kal.
 "As far as my acting journey is concerned, in these 25 years, it has been interesting, full of ups and downs and learning constantly," Saif Ali Khan said when he completed his silver jubilee in the film industry.

-That's little Sara Ali Khan, in her father's arms.
-The 25-year-old is making her Bollywood debut with Abhishek Kapoor's film Kedarnath and Saif said he has given plenty of advice to daughter.
+That's little Sara Ali Khan in her father's arms.
+Sara made her Bollywood debut with Abhishek Kapoor's film Kedarnath and Saif said he has given plenty of advice to his daughter.
 "I have given her so many pieces of advice.
 I told her to be honest and to find what is special inside her and not to be like other people.
 She understands all of this.
 She always wanted to be an actor and I think she will be great.
 We worry about children as this profession has so much drama to it.
-So I had thought she will do some normal job because she is brilliant student, but I guess nobody wants that (normal job)," added Saif.
+So I had thought she will do some normal job because she is a brilliant student, but I guess nobody wants that (normal job)," added Saif.

 That's little Ibrahim Ali Khan having a fun time with his father Saif.
-The 17-year-old is all grown up now and looks just like the younger version of Saif in his latest pictures!
+The 18-year-old is all grown up now and looks just like the younger version of Saif in his pictures!

-Saif Ali Khan believes sticking to one's comfort zone could be tempting, but it is important for an actor to experiment to have a longer and respectable career.
+Saif Ali Khan believes that sticking to one's comfort zone could be tempting, but it is important for an actor to experiment to have a long and respectable career.
 Saif found his groove with 2001's Dil Chahta Hai, a decade after being in the industry, and reinvented himself with Omkara.

 Saif and Akshay Kumar briefly flourished as a hit jodi in the 90s.
 Their successful movies together include Yeh Dillagi (1994) and Main Khiladi Tu Anari (1994).
 Their other films like Tu Chor Main Sipahi (1996) and Keemat (1998) did not do as well.
 Talking about him as an actor, he said, "I think I will be a better actor in English because I'll know when I'm lying whereas in Hindi I've never said to a girl 'aapki aakhein itni khoobsoorat hai' (your eyes are so beautiful) so I don't know whether that sounds genuine or not, I'm not used to saying that."